emiller12/tennis-typescript-kata/README.md

 ## Acknowledgements

-This Kata for TDD is based on the Tennis Kata for refactoring of Emily Bache.
+This Kata is based on the Tennis Kata for refactoring of Emily Bache.
 She provides this Kata for several programming languages.
 Here is her [blog post](http://emilybache.blogspot.co.at/2011/08/refactoring-kata-fun.html) and [the code is on github](https://github.com/emilybache/Tennis-Refactoring-Kata).